 LitWits helps bring favorite books to life in hands-on, creative ways.
-For each book, there are free teaching ideas and instructions for fun, immersive activities, all connected to the story itself.
+They provide free Creative Teaching Ideas for more than 40 books with instructions for fun, immersive activities, all connected to the story itself.
 They were created for use with groups of students ages seven through twelve.
 These straight-from-the-story experiences give children opportunities to do what the characters did and learn what the characters learned.

-A LitWits "field trip through a great book" is available in three ways:
+A LitWits "field trip through a great book" is available in four ways:

 2.)
-You can purchase access to special video versions of their workshops, which come with all the necessary printables and a list of supplies to gather.
+You can purchase access to their video workshops, which come with all the necessary printables and a list of supplies to gather.

 3.)
-You can use their free Creative Teaching Ideas (with the option of purchasing printables) to do a study on your own (as I describe below).
-Each Ideas page contains everything that was done in the workshop for that novel You also have the option to buy a set of printable templates, activity pages, academic worksheets, and answer keys.
+You can use their free Creative Teaching Ideas to do a study on your own (as I describe below).
+Each "Ideas" page contains everything done in a live workshop for that novel You also have the option to buy a set of printable templates, activity pages, academic worksheets, and answer keys.

 Whether your child is participating in a workshop or you’re using LitWits’ Creative Teaching Ideas to do your own study of a novel, you’ll have some supplies to gather.
 Besides the book itself, and supplies for selected activities, you might want to gather three to five props.
 Props might relate to the setting or theme of the story.
 Each book's Ideas page has a collection of prop images that should give you some inspiration.
 If you don't have time, you might use images, or just don't worry about props at all.

-Each novel's Ideas page hones in on a few key values and themes from the selected book which the authors call “Takeaways.”
+Each novel's Ideas page hones in on a few key values and themes from the selected book, which Lit Wits calls “Takeaways.”
 For example, for the book Carry On, Mr. Bowditch, the takeaways are perseverance, attitude, and directions.
 Each of these is explored from a number of angles.
 As the authors explain regarding the takeaway “directions:” “There are multiple ‘directional’ messages in Nat’s story: the importance of establishing clear directions, going in the right direction, of following directions, and of finding one’s own direction.”
 You can use projects and prompts from their ideas, as well as props that you gather to stimulate discussion on these topics.
 Some of these discussions could be directed into spiritual applications, especially those addressing virtues and decision-making, but it’s up to parents to lead discussions as they choose.
 The secular nature of these studies is especially evident in studies such as that for Pinocchio.
-Pinocchio is loaded with religious allegory, but this isn’t brought out in the takeaways.
+The original book, Pinocchio, is loaded with religious allegory, but this isn’t brought out in the takeaways.